A valuable economic boost for the area

 Cleaning and remediation

-Formerly used for industry and landfill, the site requires a major investment in land remediation and clean-up prior to redevelopment.
+Formerly used for industry and landfill, the site required a major investment in land remediation and clean-up prior to redevelopment.
+This work has now been undertaken.

 Quality retail and leisure offer